NeptuneMagicSauce/CatPi/README.md

   add to generate.sh: libstdc++-14-dev for x86, arm ...

-- use cmake build dir and realpath, do not leak personal info
+- use cmake build dir and realpath to not leak personal info and to compute is user code

+- test inf and nan on arm

 - emacs lsp-treemacs-errors-list does not work great, find better